Mahad410/taotnpwaft/NEWRULES.md

 # Our Community & It's Goals

 ❤️ This community is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form. ❤️

 We hope to create an environment in which diverse individuals can collaborate and interact in a positive and affirming way.
 Examples of behavior that contributes to creating this sort of environment include:

-•Using welcoming and inclusive language.
+* Using welcoming and inclusive language.
-•Being respectful of differing viewpoints and experiences.
+* Being respectful of differing viewpoints and experiences.
-•Gracefully accepting constructive criticism.
+* Gracefully accepting constructive criticism.
-•Focusing on what is best for the overall community.
+* Focusing on what is best for the overall community.
-•Showing empathy towards other community members.
+* Showing empathy towards other community members.

 Intolerance is not welcome in this community or Discord Server.